This Retro Puffer Jacket Is Everywhere This Winter — Here’s Why

-We don’t quite remember the moment that we realized this specific coat had reached ubiquitous cool-person status.
-Was it hanging on the coat rack at our friend’s intimate Christmas party, or the sight of two skateboarders twinning in red and yellow versions of the colorblocked puffers as they rolled down Bedford Avenue?
-Was it when we spotted it in the outerwear sections of retailers as diverse as Saks Fifth Avenue, SSENSE, and Urban Outfitters, all with dwindling inventory levels?
+We don’t quite remember the moment that we realised this specific coat had reached ubiquitous cool-person status.
+Was it hanging on the coat rack at our friend’s intimate Christmas party, or the sight of two skateboarders twinning in red and yellow versions of the colourblocked puffers as they rolled down the road?
+Was it when we spotted it in the outerwear sections of retailers as diverse as SSENSE and Urban Outfitters, all with dwindling inventory levels?
 All we know is that The North Face’s “Nuptse” puffer is everywhere this winter, and we want to know more.

 Advertisement